jinyuzu99/jekyll-podcast/README.md

 Although there are also some podcast holding solutions for Jekyll, they are difficult to use.
 And they don't have a solution to generate web pages for your podcast.

 To solve these problems, I build this configurable jekyll-podcast.
-You can host it on [GitHub](http://github.com) (or other services) for free, then you can buy a better 🎙.
+You can host it on free Jekyll services (like [GitHub](http://github.com)), then you can buy a better 🎙.

 ## Getting Started